 Cook, covered, until mixture reaches a simmer.

-Meanwhile, whisk together flour, baking powder and salt.
+Meanwhile for the drop biscuits, whisk together flour, baking powder and salt.
 Add non-dairy milk and melted vegan margarine, mixing just until blended (do not over mix).
 Set aside.

 Gently stir in vegan creamer, parsley and thyme.
 Season with additional salt and pepper to taste.
 Discard bay leaves.